SassDoc/sassdoc.github.io/theme-generator/index.md

 <p class="note  note--danger">
   <strong>Caution!</strong>
-  Running a sub-generator on an existing theme, will override the corresponding files.
+  Running a sub-generator on an existing theme will override the corresponding files.
   Although Yeoman will prompt you for confirmation before doing so.
 </p>